 Unique Qualifications of GayTherapyLA’s Online Services

-GayTherapyLA is the only national gay men’s specialty group practice that includes both in-person and online services from gay men’s specialist staff trained in psychiatric clinical social work and psychology with specialized training in gay men’s and LGBT issues, from both the University of Southern California School of Social Work, and from Antioch University and their special LGBT-specialization curriculum.
-Ken Howard, LCSW has over 24 years experience as a specialist in serving gay men, and other staff are also gay specialists.
-All staff operate from evidence-based practice models rooted in sound clinical research known to support positive treatment outcomes, such as CBT, DBT, IPT, and psychodynamic therapies.
+GayTherapyLA is the only national gay men’s specialty group practice that includes both in-person and online services from gay men’s specialist staff trained in psychiatric clinical social work and psychology with specialized training in gay men’s and LGBT issues, from both the University of Southern California Suzanne Dworak-Peck School of Social Work, and from other universities.
+Ken Howard, LCSW, CST has been in practice as a gay men’s specialist since 1992, longer than any gay men’s specialist in the United States.
+All staff at GayTherapyLA operate from evidence-based practice models rooted in sound clinical research known to support positive treatment outcomes, such as CBT, DBT, IPT, and psychodynamic therapies.
 We do not use any treatment model that has not been vetted by formal clinical outcomes research, such as “sex addiction treatment”, “partner betrayal treatment”, “crystals”, “aromatherapy”, or similar casual, “trendy” techniques.
-Our staff has attended formal, accredited academic institutions of higher education, such as the University of Southern California, University of California – Los Angeles (UCLA), and Antioch University.
+Our staff has attended formal, accredited academic institutions of higher education, such as the University of Southern California Suzanne Dworak-Peck School of Social Work, and the University of California, Los Angeles (UCLA).
 In this way, you are guaranteed service from clinicians who are formally trained, state licensed (or license-eligible), and culturally-competent specialists in working with gay men, wherever you are.

-If you would like to learn more information on how our services can help you, call Ken Howard, LCSW, GayTherapyLA’s Founder and Clinical Director, at 310-339-5778 or email Ken@GayTherapyLA.com.
+If you would like to learn more information on how our services can help you, call Ken Howard, LCSW, CST, GayTherapyLA’s Founder and Clinical Director, at 310-339-5778 or email Ken@GayTherapyLA.com.
 You can have a free, 15-minute phone consultation, and make an appointment that’s convenient for you in your time zone.
-We offer services 7 days a week, mornings, afternoons, and evenings.
+We offer services Monday through Friday with Ken, and weekends with clinical associate staff.